MariaDB4j/MariaDB4j/README.md

 How (using existing native MariaDB binaries)
 ----
 MariaDB4j supports using existing native MariaDB binaries on the host system rather than unpacking MariaDB from the classpath.
+This is useful if you need a newer version than is currently distributed, [or e.g. for Mac M1/M2](https://github.com/vorburger/MariaDB4j/issues/497).
 You can control this via the `DBConfigurationBuilder`:

 ```java
 import static ch.vorburger.mariadb4j.DBConfiguration.Executable.Server;